mlevac21/Renogy-Wanderer-30a-Esphome/README.md

 |3.3V on esp32|VCC on module|
 |GND on ESP32|GND on module|

-And for the RS232 side
+RS232 Side Module to RJ12 Cable:
 |RS232 side module|RJ12 Cable|
 |--------|-----------|
 |RX on module|TX on cable|
 |TX on module|RX on cable|
 |GND on module|GND on cable|

-If you want to power the esp32 from the cable, you can use [mini buck dc to dc converter](https://amzn.to/4ityJCo)
+If you want to power the ESP32 directly from the cable, you can use  [mini buck dc to dc converter](https://amzn.to/4ityJCo)

+Software Configuration
 Connect your esp32 to your computer, install ESPHOME and [use this code](https://github.com/mlevac21/Renogy-Wanderer-30a-Esphome/blob/main/code)

+Available Data
-This is the list of data you can get from the controller [from sophienyaa project](https://github.com/sophienyaa/NodeRenogy)
+Below is the list of registers you can access, as detailed in the [from sophienyaa project](https://github.com/sophienyaa/NodeRenogy)

-The below is a list of supported registers for device information:
+Device Information
 |Register|Description|Unit|
 |--------|-----------|-----|
 |0x00A|Controller voltage rating|Volts|